 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 Do you still play video games with your kids?
 What do you do if you're just not a gamer?
 I'm not.

 Not as much, because they're much better than me now.
-But I still talk to them about it, I ask them to show me what they're playing, I'll watch them.
+But I still talk to them about it; I ask them to show me what they're playing; I'll watch them.
 I'll tease them and say, this looks stupid, explain to me why you're interested.
 You can tell them the reasons you don't like it, as long as it's a conversation and not a scolding.

 We teach them how to make sense of the narratives they construct.
-Whether you're talking about video games or social media or Youtube, how do you enable them to construct a meaningful narrative in relationship to these artifacts?
+Whether you're talking about video games or social media or YouTube, how do you enable them to construct a meaningful narrative in relationship to these artifacts?

 And your approach seems to be kind of like the Socratic method — you ask questions.